macrotex/debian-package-docker/README.md

 debian repository lives and the image will run `dpkg-buildpackage` on that directory.
 The results are thrown away unless the `OUTPUT_DIRECTORY` directory is set.
 You can optionally run lintian on the resulting build.
+Finaly, if the `DPUT_CF` environment is set and points to a `dput.cf` file the package will be uploaded using `dput`.

 ## Tags